-However, Section 9 of the Finance Act 2010 provides that, for the 2010 and later tax years, the remittance basis of assessment no longer applies in respect of the foreign income of an Irish citizen not ordinarily resident in the State.
+However, section 9 of the Finance Act 2010 provides that, for 2010 and subsequent tax years, the remittance basis of assessment no longer applies in respect of the foreign income of an Irish citizen not ordinarily resident in the State.

 3.4.
-Section 6 Finance Act 2013 - Non-Domiciled individual who transfers/loans money to his/her spouse or civil partner.
+Section 6 FA 2013 - Non-Domiciled individual who transfers/loans money to his/her spouse or civil partner

-Section 6 is an anti-avoidance provision which is designed to deal with arrangements whereby funds or property arising from foreign income are transferred to a spouse who subsequently arranges for value derived from the funds or property to be received in the State.
-It is then argued that the taxpayer, who is chargeable on the remittance basis, is not chargeable on these remittances because he/she has not remitted anything out of foreign income.
+Section 6 of Finance Act 2013 is an anti-avoidance provision which is designed to deal with arrangements whereby funds or property arising from foreign income are transferred to a spouse who subsequently arranges for value derived from the funds or property to be received in the State.
+It is then argued that the taxpayer, who is chargeable on the remittance basis, is not chargeable on these remittances because he or she has not remitted anything out of foreign income.